pinecoders/pine-utils/snippets/readme.md

 **To access a snippet, just click on its name.**

-> If you are interested in contributing Pine code to the repo, please read the instructions [here](#instructions-for-contributors).
+> Interested in contributing Pine code to the repo?
+[Please read this](#instructions-for-contributors).

 ## Snippets by category
 <!--  -->